UneDiatropix

 In brief

-DiaTROPIX is a new platform for the development and production of rapid diagnostic tests (RDTs) at the Institut Pasteur in Dakar.
-This non-profit initiative aims to produce new rapid diagnostic tests that can be made available in countries where access to laboratory diagnosis is low or non-existent.
+DiaTROPIX is a platform for the development and production of rapid diagnostic tests (RDTs) within the Pasteur Institute of Dakar.
+This non-profit initiative aims to produce new rapid diagnostic tests for countries where access to laboratory diagnostics is limited or non-existent.

-The MSF Foundation is financing and supporting the development by DiaTROPIX of two new RDTs for measles and meningitis.
-These two diseases with high epidemic potential represent a real public health problem in countries in which MSF conducts medical programmes, particularly in Sub-Saharan Africa.
+The MSF Foundation finances and supports DiaTROPIX in developing two new RDTs for measles and meningitis.
+These two diseases, with high epidemic potential, represent a significant public health issue in the countries where MSF runs medical programs, particularly in Sub-Saharan Africa.

 Status of the project